Types Of Motivation In Psychology: Definition And Examples

 As we have mentioned previously, each author has provided their own definition and classification of this phenomenon known as motivation.
 Among all the theories, we can highlight three great authors:

-You may be interested: What is the Gestalt Law of Pregnancy and Examples
+You may be interested: What it Is, Characteristics, Examples and Activities

 Abraham Maslow and the hierarchy of needs